sikanhe/gqtx/README.md

 ## Type-safety without manual work

-`gqtx` is a thin layer of redirection for writing a type-safe GraphQL server in TypeScript.
+`gqtx` is a thin layer on top of `graphql-js` for writing a type-safe GraphQL server in TypeScript.
 It provides you with a set of helper functions to create an intermediate representation of a GraphQL schema, and then converts that schema to a raw `graphql-js` schema.
-So you get to use everything from the reference implementation of GraphQL, but safer.
+So you get to use everything from the reference implementation of GraphQL, but with way more typesafety.

 If a schema compiles, the following holds: